rtous/fo/docs/first_steps.md

 	nemvier sesion1_ej1

 Once you see the Nemiver window, make sure that you see the Context panel at the bottom (where you can see the value of the different variables).
-If not, let's click the Contect tab (at the botton) or select the proper option from the View menu.
+If not, let's click the Contex tab (at the botton) or select the proper option from the View menu.

 For now, it's enough if you run a few steps of the program (with F7) and check that the value of the variables change in the Context window.